 Origins of the hyperbaric chamber

-As mentioned, the origins of the hyperbaric chamber date back to the sixteenth century when Henshaw, a British clergyman who was a physiologist and physician, sensed that the increase in air pressure could alleviate some acute injuries, while, according to him, the pressures Low levels could be useful in chronic pathologies.
+As has been mentioned, the origins of the hyperbaric chamber date back to the sixteenth century when Henshaw, a British clergyman, who was a physiologist and physician, intuits that increased air pressure could alleviate some acute injuries, while, according to him, low pressures could be useful in chronic pathologies.

-The first hyperbaric chamber was built by Henshaw, and he called it “Domicilium”, it was also hyper and hypobaric.
+The first hyperbaric chamber was built by Henshaw, and he called it “Domicilium”, it was in turn hyper and hypobaric.

-After this, years later, the so-called “compressed air baths” spread across Europe, in which people breathed air, not oxygen, but by increasing the air pressure, they increased the partial pressure of oxygen.
+After this, years later, the so-called “compressed air baths” spread throughout Europe, in which people breathed air, not oxygen, but by increasing the pressure of the air, the partial pressure of oxygen increased.

-Between 1837 and 1877 in several cities in Europe, such as Berlin, Amsterdam, Brussels, London, Vienna and Milan, the so-called “Tire Centers” were opened, one of the most recognized being the one founded by Bertini in Montpelier.
+Between 1837 and 1877 in several European cities, such as Berlin, Amsterdam, Brussels, London, Vienna and Milan, were opened the so-called “Pneumatic Centers” being one of the most recognized founded by Bertini in Montpelier.

-In addition, thanks to his studies, it was learned that:
+In addition, thanks to their studies, it was known that:

 The origins of modern hyperbaric medicine

-One of the first scientific evidences of hyperbaric medicine as we know it today goes back to the work of Paul Bert “La Pression baromeetrique: recherches de physiologie expéerimentale”, published in 1878.
+One of the first scientific evidences of hyperbaric medicine as we know it today goes back to Paul Bert’s work “La Pression baroméetrique: recherches de physiologie expéerimentale”, published in 1878.

 Bert was the first to propose recompression therapy with oxygen, although modern therapy was implemented years later.

-Y. going back to 1960, when the origin of scientific hyperbaric medicine is really considered, it was when the first patient with gas gangrene in the hyperbaric chamber was treated at the hospital in Amsterdam.
+And. back in 1960, when the origin of scientific hyperbaric medicine is really considered, was when the first patient with gas gangrene in the hyperbaric chamber was treated at the Amsterdam hospital.

-For any questions about hyperbaric medicine and oxygen therapy treatments, you just have to get in touch with the experts at the Hyperbaric Center of Estepona.
+If you have any questions about hyperbaric medicine and oxygen therapy treatments, all you have to do is contact the experts at the Estepona Hyperbaric Centre.